- Biological Inventions

 The Controller General of India passed an order of compulsory license (CL) against Bayer’s patent on drug Nexavar on March 09, 2012, which is India’s first compulsory license and is resulting from India’s first CL application filed by Natco last year which was reported and discussed by us here.
-The complete CL order is available at the Indian Patent Office website here.

 The CL was granted in accordance with the grounds described under section 84 of the Indian Patent Act.

-Section 84(1) of the Indian Patent’s Act allows any interested person to make an application to the Controller for grant of compulsory license after the expiry of three years from the date of grant of patent on any of the following grounds:
+Section 84(1) of the Indian Patent’s Act allows any interested person to make an application to the Controller for grant of compulsory license after the expiry of three years from the date of grant of a patent on any of the following grounds:

-a. that the reasonable requirements of public with respect to the patented invention have not been satisfied
+a. that the reasonable requirements of the public with respect to the patented invention have not been satisfied

 c. that the patented invention is not worked in India.

 The Controller gave his reasoning and conclusion separately on each of the above three grounds and found that all the grounds are satisfied in granting the CL against Bayer.
 His brief reasonings are as below:

 1. Reasonable Requirements of public are satisfied [84 (1) (a)]